The Only Official Website for ShopLobster | Sustainably Sourced Maine Lobster | Free Shipping On All Products

 What is Lobster Roll Bread?

 The original lobster roll from the 1920s was served on a submarine-style roll.
+It wasn’t until the 1940s that the New England split-top roll was invented.

 The J.J.
 Nissen Baking Company in Maine, commissioned by the Howard Johnson hotel restaurant, brought the idea to fruition.